-6 Things to Do When You Run Out of Money
+What To Do When You Run Out of Money: 6 Things

 Not having enough cash to pay your bills is stressful, especially when you don't get paid for another few days.
 Here at Your Money Line, we have seen participants in almost every situation imaginable, and yes, we're even here to help you know what to do when you run out of money.
 Have you ever run out of money and weren't sure what your first step should be?
 Check out these 6 steps to guide you through it.